-The South Carolina Broadcasters are a band whose music is a mixture of folk, bluegrass, gospel, and old-time traditions.
-They performed at RAF on February 9 and October 4, 2013 and on May 20, 2011.
+The South Carolina Broadcasters, whose music mixes folk, bluegrass, gospel, and old-time traditions, have made Mt.
+Airy their home.
 The band is currently made up of husband and wife Ivy (vocals, fiddle, banjo) and David Sheppard (vocals, guitar), as well as Jackson Cunningham (mandolin, guitar, vocals) and Stu Geisbert (bass).
 Ivy and David Sheppard, the founding members of the band, explained in an interview with Our State’s Corbie Hill that they are North Carolina natives who started the band while living in Charleston, South Carolina.
 Former members of the band include Sarah McCombie, now a member of the Chatham Rabbits, and Andy Edmonds.

 According to Lee Zimmerman of Bluegrass Today, the Broadcasters play a mixture of old-time classics and more obscure bluegrass pieces from years back, as well as the occasional original piece written by David Sheppard.
 Zimmerman writes, “Their seeds were clearly sown in the firmament of their Appalachian environs.
 That purity and purpose is evident in every note and nuance.”